chromeos/video-composition-sample/README.md

  and duration and effect parameters.
  * Currently video clips are assumed to have a framerate set.
 Clips without a framerate will cause a crash on decode.
- * The media files included with this project are large (~600mb in total)
+ * The media files included with this project are large (~600mb in total).
+To checkout this repo please use: [git-lfs](https://git-lfs.github.com/).
+Install git-lfs then run `git lfs install`.

 ## LICENSE
 ***